LF-RoGu/Java/Java_HomeTask/HomeTask/HomeTask1/README.md

 IDE -> IntelliJ

+IDE -> IntelliJ

 > [!Note]
 > This programs where run in a linux enviroment, so the main instructions will be on how to run in a linux enviroment.
 > Another section will be added to run this on Windows.

+> [!IMPORTANT]
-> [!Run Intructions]:
+> Run Intructions
-> 1.- Open the file location where it is stored.
+> 1. Open the file location where it is stored.
-> 2.1.- Open a terminal in this folder, this can be done by pressing *right click* and *open terminal here*.
+> 2. Open a terminal in this folder, this can be done by pressing *right click* and *open terminal here*.
 > Or
-> 2.2.-
+> 2.2.
 >   Ctrl + T (most common one)
 >   Go to the file location
-> 3.- Execute the file by using the following command
+> 3. Execute the file by using the following command
 >    **javac Main.java**
 >    **java Main.java**

 > [!Note]
 > Javac is used to compile the .java file and any other files in the folder (this can be other existing classes that are necessary for the program to run)
 > Java is used execute *run* the actual program.